brhumphreys/reproducable_research_presentation/README.md

-# reproducible_research_presentation
+# Reproducible Research Presentation

-This repository is for my ECON 709 Presentation on "reproducible research".
-It's linked to my Rstudio Cloud account.
+This repository is for my presentation on "reproducible research".
+The folder literature/ contains links to papers with detailed information about reproducible research.
+The slides_reproduce/ folder contains the presentation and related files.